shniqq/hierarchy-labels/README.md

 Any `[SerializedField]` will show up in the preferences window and can be used to configure your rule.

+`[SerializedReference]` fields will also show up, however you need to provide your own logic to assign values to it, as Unity does not have any built-in way of assiging values to such fields.

+A special case is `[SerializeReference]` for `ILabelStyleProvider` fields: In that case a dropdown will appear where you can select out of all classes that implement this interface.

 ![Example of custom rule with configuration](Documentation~/CustomRuleExample2.png)

-The example above now shows the option to include disabled components, and it properly shows the label on the GameObject in the hierarchy (not the disabled `GraphicalRaycaster` on the selected object).
+The example above now shows the option to include disabled components, and it properly shows the label on the GameObject in the hierarchy (not the disabled `GraphicRaycaster` on the selected object).

 ### Add name and description for your rule